Drilling &Threading

 PREMSA delivers drilling and threading built for functional assemblies: controlled hole size, reliable thread fit, and repeatable true position relative to your datums.
 We focus on the details that make holes work in production—burr strategy, tool selection, and verification method.

 Our approach is engineering-driven: we confirm critical features, define the right holemaking method (drill vs ream) and threading method (tap vs thread mill), and align inspection scope (gauging, CMM, or functional checks) to the risk and requirement.
+You can also use our ***CNC Machining Guidelines***(/resources/guides/cnc-machining-design-guidelines) to standardize DFM criteria and reduce rework from the design stage.

 From prototype assemblies to repeat production, we support stable results with documented processes, optional material certifications, and inspection reporting—so parts assemble consistently lot to lot.